jxnblk/geomicons-open/README.md

 - Have a unique `id` attribute.
 - Contain only a single `path` element.

-For more powerful SVG tools, I'd suggest [Grunticon](https://github.com/filamentgroup/grunticon).
+For a more powerful SVG tool, I'd suggest [Grunticon](https://github.com/filamentgroup/grunticon).

 ### Requesting Additional Icons
 This set is intended to cover the most common use cases, and some things should just *not* be represented as an icon.
 I intend to add more, but if you have any requests, please [Create an Issue](https://github.com/jxnblk/geomicons-open/issues/new).